Bed Bugs Flying First Class on Turkish Airlines

 Matt Unrein • March 6, 2025

-Bed Bugs are known for hitchhiking their way around the world by attaching themselves to luggage, furniture, beds, and people, but they can also hide in airplanes.
+Bed bugs are known for hitchhiking their way around the world by attaching themselves to luggage, furniture, and people, so it's no surprise that they can also hide in airplanes.

 Passengers from Turkish Airlines reported to the NYT that over the course of recent months, they encountered bed bugs on three different flights.